xieyuheng/inner/source/_posts/person/roland-backhouse/do-it-yourself-type-theory.md

 ```

 - **[Xie]**
-  Maybe we can use the syntax of deduction `{ ... |- ... }`
-  as definition of function, with fully annotated type.
+  Maybe we can use the syntax of deduction `{ ... |- ... }` as definition of function,
+  whose argument types are fully annotated (de Bruijn style typed lambda calculus).
+  The last element in conclusion is return value.
+  (Let's call this syntax **Gentzen**.)

   ``` js
   h : ((A + ((A) -> B)) -> B) -> B